Program Development Grant

 Within 30 days of completing the funded activity, grantees will be required to submit a narrative report (2 pages maximum) of the trip to UC International Programs.
 Reports not submitted in a timely manner will render the grant recipient ineligible for future grants.

-After receipt of the report, recipients will be contacted for an in-person meeting to begin planning the proposed study abroad course/program.
+After receipt of the report, recipients will be contacted for a meeting to begin planning the proposed study abroad course/program.